Adaminaby: Rainfall

-The Bureau of Meteorology does not host any representative temperature data for Adaminaby; but, fortunately, precipitation records are found.
-These records (since 1886, taken from the Adaminaby Alpine Tourist Park) show precipitation peaking in spring and dipping in autumn, with significantly greater winter moisture and a more uniform rainfall pattern than at nearby Cooma.
+The Bureau of Meteorology does not host any representative temperature data for Adaminaby, but rainfall records are found.
+These records (since 1886, taken from the Adaminaby Alpine Tourist Park) show rainfall peaking in spring and dipping in autumn, with a more uniform rainfall pattern than at nearby Cooma.
 Adaminaby's rainfall total and pattern are most similar to those of Yass.

+Another site 20 km to the north (Yaouk, since 1969) records significantly greater rainfall due to its higher elevation and proximity to the dividing range.
+This site is most representative of the areas situated on and around Lake Eucumbene.
+Rainfall total and pattern here approach those of Khancoban and very much unlike the typical Monaro rainfall.
+Snow is often heaviest on the northern and western shores of Lake Eucumbene.